rahulgadre/rahulgadre.github.io/content/blog/httpd_ansible.md

       var: status_httpd.stdout

 ```
-The above playbook is made for an Ansible remote host deployed as a web server, and the host section of the playbook contains become: true.
-The last 2 tasks check the status of the httpd service and store the output in a register named status_httpd.
+The above playbook is made for an Ansible remote host deployed as a web server, and the host section of the playbook contains ```become: true```.
+The last 2 tasks check the status of the httpd service and store the output in a register named ```status_httpd```.
 The last task then displays the value stored in the register on the terminal.

 The playbook can be run using the command: ```ansible-playbook installhttpd.yml```